po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 That's a lot of code, so let's walk through it.
 (We'll talk about the red squiggly line under the ID assignment in a minute.)

-First, we moved the initial Console.ReadLine() prompt inside the while loop so that it repeats for each new employee entry.
+First, we moved the initial `Console.ReadLine()` prompt inside the while loop so that it repeats for each new employee entry.

 Then we changed input to firstName, because that's how we've been using it all along.
 Now that we have other values to capture, it makes sense to be more specific.

-Then we called Console.ReadLine() three more times, capturing lastName, ID, and photoUrl.
+Then we called `Console.ReadLine()` three more times, capturing `lastName`, `ID`, and `photoUrl`.
 But VS Code doesn't like how we captured ID.
 Can you figure out why?

-**Hint:** Console.ReadLine() returns only string types.
+**Hint:** `Console.ReadLine()` returns only string types.

-It's because Console.ReadLine() returns a string, but we want to store it in an int variable type, to be consistent with how Employee stores it.
+It's because `Console.ReadLine()` returns a string, but we want to store it in an int variable type, to be consistent with how Employee stores it.
 Not possible in C#.
 Fortunately, C# provides several utilities for altering, or "casting" values from one type into another.
 If we have a string that we want to store as an int, we can use the Int32.Parse() System method.
 This is similar to the parseInt() function in JavaScript.
-Let's update that line to turn the Console.ReadLine() string into an int:
+Let's update that line to turn the `Console.ReadLine()` string into an int:

 ```c#
 Console.Write("Enter ID: ");